- eZone Newsletter

 In an effort to achieve transparency, below is a more in-depth description of the selection process used to choose Tournament Team leadership and the player selection process for each respective team.

 Leaders from last year’s tournament teams met to discuss what strategies worked best and which did not.
-One thing that stood out as a result of the success of the Bulldogs last year, who finished 3rd overall, was that it was effective to have a non-playing coach in addition to a captain on the field.
+One thing that stood out was that it was effective to have a non-playing coach in addition to a captain on the field.
 Thus, it was decided that each team should have two leaders, ideally one non-playing coach or player who sees limited action, and one on-field captain.
 While many duties will be shared between the two leaders, including team selection, practice schedules, etc., it will be the role of the non-playing captain to act as the coach during practices and games.
 During competition, the non-playing captain will remain on the sidelines and be responsible for handling playing time, substitutions, and strategy.

 When considering ideal candidates for the roles, the following were taken into consideration: tournament experience, football acumen, previous leadership experience, ability to make tough decisions regarding player performance and player selection, and individual commitment level.

 We are excited to announce our Tournament Team leaders for 2018.
 To date, the NGFFL has awarded Boston spots for three teams with the possibility of a fourth team being added.
 The leaders of our tournament teams at Gay Bowl XVIII in Denver will be: